irff/irfan3/_page/reading.md

   * *The Wealth of Nations,* by Adam Smith
   * *The Republic,* by Plato
   * *Busines Adventures,* by John Brooks
+  * *The Consolations of Philosophy,* by Alain de Botton
   * *The Datacenter as a Computer,* by Barroso, Cildaras, Holzle

 ### Up Next
   * *Elon Musk,* by Ashlee Vance
+  * *The Worldly Philosophers,* by Robert L. Heilbroner

 * * *